encord-team/encord-active/docs/docs/workflows/evaluate-detection-model.md

 ![metric_importance](../images/object_area_relative_performance.png)

 As indicated in the details, this metric refers to the object area as a percentage of the total image area.
-The blue dashed horizontal line (around 0.17 TPR and 0.77 FNR) is the average true positive rate and false negative rate of the selected classes, respectively.
+The blue dashed horizontal line (around 0.17 Precision and 0.77 FNR) is the average precision and false negative rate of the selected classes, respectively.
 So, what we get from the above graph is that objects, whose area is less than the 0.24%, have a very low performance.
 In other words, the model predictions that are small are very often incorrect.